giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 The complete CSF model is defined in [`degradated_pole.yaml`](https://github.com/giovanniboscu/continuous-section-field/blob/main/actions-examples/degraded_pole/degradated_pole.yaml).

-The file translates the physical pole into:
+The file represents the physical pole through:

 1. the base and top reference cross-sections;
 2. the concrete and prestressing-steel polygons;
 3. the reference material properties assigned to each polygon;
-4. the longitudinal laws governing the variation of axial/bending and shear/torsion participation.
+4. the longitudinal laws governing axial/bending and shear/torsion stiffness.

->The model data can be modified as required, including the pole dimensions, radial layers, angular sectors, prestressing bars, reference material properties and degradation laws.
-The complete procedure for generating and modifying the model is described in  [`create_tapered_pole_explained.md`](https://github.com/giovanniboscu/continuous-section-field/blob/main/actions-examples/degraded_pole/create_tapered_pole_explained.md).
+> The model can be regenerated with different pole dimensions, radial layers, angular sectors, prestressing bars, reference material properties, and degradation laws.
+The available parameters and the complete generation procedure are described in [`create_tapered_pole_explained.md`](https://github.com/giovanniboscu/continuous-section-field/blob/main/actions-examples/degraded_pole/create_tapered_pole_explained.md).

-The guide explains how the healthy reference geometry and material properties are generated and how the selected longitudinal degradation laws are introduced into the final YAML model.
+The guide explains how the healthy reference model is generated and how the selected longitudinal degradation laws are applied to produce the final YAML model.

 ### 2.1 Reference sections